jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 Machine learning library provides pre-built layers with feed forward and backpropagation.
 However many DL class assignments spend un-proportional amount of time in backpropagation.
 With vectorization and some ad hoc functions, the process is error prone but not necessary hard.
 Let's summaries the step above again with some tips.

-Draw the forward pass and backpropagation pass with clear notication of variables, functions and the shape.
+> Draw the forward pass and backpropagation pass with clear notication of variables that we used in the program.

+> Add functions, derivatives and the shape for easy reference.

 <div class="imgcap">
 <img src="/assets/dl/fp.jpg" style="border:none;width:75%">